2019: Chicago welcomes Janet Harper as its new Campus Librarian

 2018: San Diego welcomes Patricia Benefiel as the new Dean of Libraries

 Patricia Benefiel succeeded Naomi Broering as Dean of Libraries on March 1, 2018.
-After careers in academia and public libraries, Pat is excited to be serving as Dean of Libraries at Pacific College of Oriental Medicine.
+After careers in academia and public libraries, Pat is excited to be serving as Dean of Libraries at Pacific College of Health and Science.
 Pat interned with Naomi at PCOM during her studies for her MLIS.
 Specializing in medical librarianship, she used her research skills and studies in consumer health in her public library jobs.
 Pat has an MLIS from San Jose State University and a PhD in philosophy from Stanford University.

 2018: Dean of Libraries Naomi Broering Retires

 After a long and distinguished career in health sciences librarianship, Naomi Broering has announced her retirement from the profession in March, 2018, after having served in a number of key leadership positions.
-Naomi was most recently the Dean of Libraries at the Pacific College of Oriental Medicine (PCOM) in San Diego, since 2001.
+Naomi was most recently the Dean of Libraries at the Pacific College of Health and Science (PCOM) in San Diego, since 2001.
 Previously, she was Director of the Herrick Library at Grossmont Healthcare District in La Mesa, CA. Prior to her relocation to the NNLM Pacific Southwest Region in 1999, Naomi was the Executive Director of the NNLM South Central Region at the Houston Academy of Medicine–Texas Medical Center Library in Houston for nearly five years, and the Director of the Biomedical Information Resources Center and Medical Center Library at Dahlgren Memorial Library, Georgetown University Medical Center, in Washington, D.C. for 22 years.

 Naomi received her M.L.S. from UCLA, followed by a one-year NLM Postgraduate Fellowship at the UCLA Biomedical Library.
 She also completed all coursework for a PhD in history at UCLA, and earned an MA and BA (cum laude) from California State University, Long Beach.
 She served as Reference Librarian at the USC Norris Medical Library, completed a year of law school from West LA University in 1970-71, while serving as Hospital Librarian at Children’s Hospital of Los Angeles, and earned a Government Management Certificate from George Washington University (CGS) in 1973. – Alan Carr https://news.nnlm.gov/psr-latitudes/former-mla-president-naomi-broering-announces-her-retirement/